cati-neuroimaging/deidentification/README.md

 Those rules override rules defined in the DICOM standard.

-An exemple of deidentification profile :
+An example of deidentification profile:

 | Tag | Name | Action | Private Creator |
 | :---: | :---: | :---: | :---: |